kmx-io/kmx-io.github.io/index.md

 We host your Elixir, Ruby, Common Lisp, C/C++ project.

 ## 2 Development
-Commercial and open-source development, targeting BSD, Linux, Windows.
+Commercial and open-source development targeting BSD, Linux, Windows.

 We can deliver small websites rapidly and large scale web applications on time and budget using Elixir/Phoenix.